-Studies the interrelation of process equipment and process systems.
-Specifically, students will be able to arrange process equipment into basic systems; describe the purpose and function of specific process systems; explain how factors affecting process systems are controlled under normal conditions; and recognize abnormal process conditions.
+Covers the interrelation of process equipment and process systems.
+Studies the arrangement of process equipment into basic systems, the purpose and function of specific process systems, the control of factors affecting process systems under normal conditions, and the recognition of abnormal process conditions.
 This course also introduces the concepts of system and plant economics.

-Lab fee required.
+Prerequisite: [(PTEC 1312 (or PTEC 1313) or (PTEC 131)] and [PTEC 1322] and [PTEC 1612 (or PTEC

-Prerequisite: PTEC 1323 (or PTEC 132), PTEC 1613 (or PTEC 161), and [MATH 1223 (or MATH 111) or MATH 1013 (or MATH 131)] with grades of "C" or better
+4643) or (PTEC 161)] and [PTEC 1622] with grades of "C" or better

-PTEC 2434 (PTEC 243) Process Technology III Operations
+PTEC 2432 Process Technology III Operations

-Teaches the operation of an entire unit within the process industry using existing knowledge of equipment, systems, and instrumentation.
-Studies concepts related to commissioning, normal startup, normal operations, normal shutdown, turnarounds, and abnormal situations, as well as the process technician's role in performing the tasks associated with these concepts within an operating unit.
-Project required.
-Lab fee required.
+Covers the operation of an entire unit within the process industry using existing knowledge of equipment, systems, and instrumentation.
+Includes concepts related to commissioning, normal startup, normal operations, normal shutdown, turnarounds, and abnormal situations, as well as the process technician's role in performing the tasks associated with these concepts within an operating unit.